OS version end-of-life indicators and filters

 Note that Apple's security updates are not necessarily applied to non-latest releases. | |

-Windows | Generally, Windows have two major types of support levels - Pro and Enterprise, with two and three years of support respectively.
-The Vulcan EOL OS indicator marks End-of-Life products according to the information provided on Windows 10 and Windows 11 release information sites.
-Windows versions prior to Windows 10 (Windows 8.1, Windows 7, etc.) are automatically considered End-of-Life. |
+Windows | Generally, Windows has two major support levels: Pro and Enterprise, which offer two and three years of support, respectively.
+The Vulcan Cyber ExposureOS EOL OS indicator marks End-of-Life products according to the information provided on Windows 10 and Windows 11 release information sites.
+Windows versions before Windows 10 (Windows 8.1, Windows 7, etc.) are automatically considered End-of-Life. |

 |